HARMONY-REN/public/hierarchy.md

 ## Additional info
-Every member of any department can propose a project, and it shall be scrutinized in the local department with foreign departments.
+Every member of any department can propose a project, and it shall be scrutinized in the local department with or without foreign departments.
 Whoever believes the presence of obstructionism, refer to the **Omni Administrator**.